open-innovations/yff-data/src/pipeline/qlfs/index.md

 We then select every third period starting at the most recent line to avoid overlapping quarters.
 We also convert the quarter from a string to the date representing the start of the quarter (e.g. Jan-Mar 2023 is converted to a proper datetime object at 1-Jan-2023)

-Finally, we save a [CSV of unemployment by education status](https://github.com/open-innovations/yff-data/blob/main/data/qlfs/education_stats.csv) for further processing.
+Finally, we save a [CSV of unemployment by education status](https://github.com/open-innovations/yff-data/blob/main/data/labour-market/monthly-rolling.csv) for further processing.

-## UNEM01 processing
+## Long-term unemployment status processing

-UNEM01 processing is similar, with the following alterations:
+This processing is similar, with the following alterations:

 We extract the levels of unemployment and unemployment over 12 months as well as the rate for both ages 16-17 and age 18-24.